Museu Picasso Barcelona has the best collection of Pablo Picasso’s early art.

 Picasso in Paris: 1900 – 1907

-Pablo Picasso set his foot in Paris for the first time in 1900 when he was 19, accompanied by his friend Carles Casagemas, a Catalan painter and poet.
-During his time in Paris marked a turning point in his career and his artistic development.
-The discovery of the Impressionists, Neo-impressionist, nabis, and Pointillists profoundly impacted him.
+Pablo Picasso’s move to Paris in 1900 when he was 19, accompanied by his friend Carles Casagemas, a Catalan painter and poet.
+Picasso’s time in Paris marked a turning point in his career and his artistic development.
+The discovery of the Impressionists, Neo-impressionist, nabis and Pointillists profoundly impacted him.
 During his time in the city, he became an integral part of the avant-garde artistic and intellectual circles, and his work underwent a radical transformation.

-The Death of Carles Casagemas in 1901 was a dramatic event for the young Picasso, which led to his Blue and Rose period.
+The Death of Carles Casagemas in 1901 was a dramatic event for the young Picasso, which led to his Blue period.
 The color blue would monopolies his compositions.
 Pablo Picasso’s Blue Period was a period of his artistic career when he predominantly used shades of blue and green in his paintings.

 Las Meninas: August – December 1957